Mighty Mushrooms — Edible Immune Support

 Maitake literally means “dancing mushroom” in Japanese.
 Legend has it that people danced for joy upon finding it in the wild (a mushroom is pretty special when it has its own mythology).

 Like reishi, maitake mushrooms have been used in Traditional Chinese Medicine for thousands of years, but in the last 20 years they’ve also become popular in the west.
 Maitake have been shown to nourish overall immune health and to act as an adaptogen.

 Some of the health supporting compounds it contains are:

 - powerful antioxidants like flavonoids, phenols, tocopherols, ascorbic acid, and beta-carotene

 - vitamins B and C, minerals like copper and potassium, and amino acids

 Chaga doesn’t look anything like a typical mushroom.
 That’s because it isn’t one.
-It’s actually a parasitic fungus that grows on birch trees in cold, northern climates.
-It basically looks like a dark clump of dirt coming out of the side of a tree, until you break it apart and see its vibrant orange interior.
+It’s actually a fungus that grows on birch trees in cold, northern climates.
+Looking a lot like a dark clump of dirt coming out of the side of a tree, breaking it open reveals its vibrant orange interior.

-Used medicinally for centuries in Russia, chaga has one of the highest antioxidant contents of any known food.
-It’s also extremely nutrient-rich, an immune modulator, and supports a healthy inflammation response.
+Used traditionally for centuries in Russia, chaga has one of the highest antioxidant contents of any known food.
+It’s also extremely nutrient-rich, providing foundational support for health and optimal immune function.

 You can experience this masterful symphony of mushroom synergy in Immune Health.
 Our mushrooms are all certified organic and grown using our exclusive, innovative methods that elevate these already beneficial, immune-supporting fungi to a whole new level of greatness.
 We have zero tolerance for chemical processing, toxic solvents, GMOs, or questionable additives.
-So, you can trust in the purity and potency of their health protection.
+So, you can trust in their purity and potency to keep you well year-round.